Readit News logoReadit News

 Hope many more games like this will come out in the upcoming years, if the industry learned anything.

-mrkwse · 6 months ago
+mrkwse · a year ago

 I'm rooting for it to have a great run at the BAFTAs (which - if maybe in part due to some British bias - feels like the gaming award of highest renown due to its proximity to the film and TV counterparts, even if _The Game Awards_ generally get more fanfare).